 YMCA of Greater Seattle members can access any of our 14 locations, including 11 aquatic centers.
 Find your local Y's hours of operation.

-At this time, we are not selling day passes to the Y in order to abide by COVID-19 capacity restrictions.
-If you would like to try the Y before becoming a member, we recommend exploring a one-day Try the Y pass.
+Yes, you may purchase a day pass in-person at your local Y. If you would like to try the Y before becoming a member, we recommend exploring a one-day Try the Y pass.

 There are so many benefits to membership!

 Yes, Family 1 and Family 2 memberships include access to Kids Club, a monthly reservation-based program that keeps kids in stable, small groups learning and playing while you work out.
 It's available at select branches for kids ages 2 to 9.